 Stacy: I’ve been here a year.
 This is a great hiring tool for the younger generation…a great benefit for someone looking for more than a job or a paycheck.

 The executive team just understands that things go better when you’re part of a family…when you’re part of a group.
-For heaven’s sakes, Conco had a St. Patrick’s Day celebration.
+For heaven’s sake, Conco had a St. Patrick’s Day celebration.
 Those are the kind of things that help make us a family.

 Stacy Acker, ironwork foreman